-In the first year of your Biology degree you will gain a thorough grounding in key areas in biology, including microbiology, genetics, and ecology.
-You will also develop the techniques and skills to conduct work in the laboratory and in the field.
-You will begin to develop your transferable skills such as the ability to communicate effectively too.
+In the first year of your Biology degree you will build a strong foundation in key areas in biology, including microbiology, genetics, and ecology.
+You will develop the techniques and skills to conduct work in the laboratory and in the field.
+You will also begin to develop your transferable skills such as the ability to communicate effectively.

 During the third year of your Biology degree, you can specialise even further by choosing subject areas that best fit your career plans and passions.
-You will conduct an in-depth research project on a specific topic under the supervision of a member of staff, and you will have the opportunity to present the results of your research at an undergraduate internal conference.
+You will conduct an in-depth research project on a specific topic under the supervision of a member of staff and present your capstone research in an academic conference style poster session.

 Plus one of: